 Lager, Birgitta Jacob Fahlström. - 3 pg. = Pg.
 62-64 in: SVENSKT BIOGRAFISKT LEXIKON…15. -1956.

 Fahlstrom%20Cemetery/jacob%20fahlstrom.htm.
 Retrieved on Nov.
 13 2008

 ·Harry Macfie (1879-1956), famous trapper, adventurer, canoe builder and writer from Bohuslän, Sweden.
 Active in Canada and Alaska in the early 1900s.
 Find out more at Harry Macfie Canoe Club

 ·John Henry Weber (1779-1859), Famous mountain man born in the town of Altona, then part of Denmark and now a borough of Hamburg in Germany.
 We count him as a Dane!
 As he is famous enough to have his own chapter in Hafen's work and his own Wikipedia article, we will keep our info short.

 Weber was one of Ashley’s hundred, employed by what would later become the Rocky Mountain Fur Company to “ascend the river Missouri river to its source”.
 His coworkers were celebrities like Jim Bridger, Jedediah Smith, Thomas Fitzpatrick and Hugh Glass.

-Weber soon became a brigade leader and led numerous trapping expeditions into the fur country, leaving his name on places like Weber Canyon and Weber River.
+Weber became a brigade leader and led numerous trapping expeditions into the fur country, leaving his name on places like Weber Canyon and Weber River.

 All in all Weber is the most famous Scandinavian fur trader we have found so far.